Changissnz/selfinterest/README.md

-self-interest, because the individual does not heed to the prescription of the artificial axiom; the question of who benefits from such prescription to the artificial axiom remains, but by the default selfishness a part of self-interest, the benefactor would be the private enterprise, in other words, a rival entity to the individual.
+self-interest, because the individual does not heed to the prescription of the artificial axiom; the question of who benefits from such prescription to the artificial axiom remains, but by the default selfishness a part of self-interest, the benefactor is assumed to be the private enterprise, in other words, a rival entity to the individual.